Szelethus/llvm-project/clang/docs/analyzer/developer-docs/analyzer_frontend.rst

 Creating and loading checker plugins
 ************************************

+Should you choose not to add a checker to the official Clang repository (possibly due to security of confidentiality reasons), you can still create checkers that you can load runtime.
+These checkers can access the same functionality as regular builtin checkers.

+Creating a checker plugin
+"""""""""""""""""""""""""

-FIXME: move this information to an HTML file in docs/.
-At the very least, a checker plugin is a dynamic library that exports clang_analyzerAPIVersionString.
+*Checker plugins* can be compiled on their own, but can only be used with a specific clang version.
+At the very least, it is a dynamic library that exports ``clang_analyzerAPIVersionString``.
 This should be defined as follows:

 .. code-block:: c++

   extern "C"
   const char clang_analyzerAPIVersionString[] =
       CLANG_ANALYZER_API_VERSION_STRING;

-This is used to check whether the current version of the analyzer is known to be incompatible with a plugin.
-Plugins with incompatible version strings, or without a version string at all, will not be loaded.
+This is used to check whether the current version of the analyzer compatible with the plugin.
+Attempting to load plugins with incompatible version strings, or without a version string at all, will result in warnings and the plugins not being loaded.

-To add a custom checker to the analyzer, the plugin must also define the function clang_registerCheckers.
-For example:
+To add a custom checker to the analyzer, the plugin must also define the function ``clang_registerCheckers``.

 .. code-block:: c++

    extern "C"
    void clang_registerCheckers (CheckerRegistry &registry) {
-     registry.addChecker<MainCallChecker>("example.MainCallChecker",
+     registry.addChecker<MainCallChecker>(
-       "Disallows calls to functions called main");
+         "example.MainCallChecker", "Disallows calls to functions called main");

+     // Register more checkers, plugins, checker dependencies, options...
    }

 The first method argument is the full name of the checker, including its enclosing package.
-By convention, the registered name of a checker is the name of the associated class (the template argument).
 The second method argument is a short human-readable description of the checker.

-The clang_registerCheckers function may add any number of checkers to the registry.
+The ``clang_registerCheckers`` function may add any number of checkers to the registry.
 If any checkers require additional initialization, use the three-argument form of CheckerRegistry::addChecker.

-To load a checker plugin, specify the full path to the dynamic library as the argument to the -load option in the cc1 frontend.
-You can then enable your custom checker using the -analyzer-checker:
+To load a checker plugin, specify the full path to the dynamic library as the argument to the ``-load`` option to the frontend.

 .. code-block:: bash

   clang -cc1 -load </path/to/plugin.dylib> -analyze
     -analyzer-checker=<example.MainCallChecker>

+  clang -Xclang -load -Xclang </path/to/plugin.dylib> --analyze
+    -Xclang -analyzer-checker=example.MainCallChecker

+You can then enable your custom checker using the ``-analyzer-checker``:
 For a complete working example, see examples/analyzer-plugin.

 Establishing dependencies in between checkers